Application and Admission

 Before you apply, please read the website on Tuiton Fees and make sure you have a realistic prospect for sufficient funding.

-For self-funding students, the period of application for admission to the core course 'Tropical Medicine and Public Health' starting in September is 1st January to 31st March of the same year.
-Late applications may be considered if places are available.
+As mentioned above, for self-funding students, the period of application for admission to the core course 'Tropical Medicine and Public Health' has been extended to 31st of May 2020.

 Please download the application form and submit your complete application as explained on pages 3 and 4 of the application form.